MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 ::: moniker-end

 Once users have been added to a project, you can browse for their display name or user name (email alias).
-Also, you can [add them to a specific team](#add-team-members).
-To add a team, see [Add a team](../../organizations/settings/add-teams.md).

 ## Prerequisites